UPDATE: June 17, 2019: Canada's department of health published regulations allowing the sale of cannabis edibles starting in December 2019.

 "Right now, we’re not disrupting them.
 There is zero disruption, but once you start disrupting people they get a little scared about it,” Linton told Food Dive on the sidelines of the annual Consumer Analyst Group of New York conference in Florida.
 "Everybody from alcohol is looking at this.
 Everybody from tobacco is looking at this.
 I bet the food guys will say, 'Oh, that regulated hemp stuff does this or that ingredient actually takes 6% market share ... and we’re losing out. ' "

-Scott Gottlieb, the commissioner of the Food and Drug Administration, said last month the agency is considering "regulatory pathways" to legalize the sale of cannabis compounds in food and beverages following the recent farm bill passage, potentially lifting a major hurdle for manufactures looking to sell these products across state lines.
+Scott Gottlieb, the commissioner of the Food and Drug Administration, said last month the agency is considering "regulatory pathways" to legalize the sale of cannabis compounds in food and beverages following the recent farm bill passage, potentially lifting a major hurdle for manufacturers looking to sell these products across state lines.
 Such a move would not only be a boon to existing companies, but make the segment more enticing to new businesses and investors eager to cash in on a larger market.

 "We recognize the potential opportunities that cannabis or cannabis-derived compounds could offer and acknowledge the significant interest in these possibilities," Gottlieb said in a statement.
 "We're committed to pursuing an efficient regulatory framework for allowing product developers that meet the requirements under our authorities to lawfully market these types of products."